Skip to main content

 Post-close monitoringOngoing through hold$15K-30K/yearRemediation validation, emerging risk alerts

-The screening tier protects against wasted confirmatory diligence investment - material issues surface before the $50K-150K commitment is made.
+The screening tier protects against wasted confirmatory diligence investment, material issues surface before the $50K-150K commitment is made.
 Across a firm evaluating 200 annual opportunities, eliminating 15-20% of problematic targets through screening avoids $1.5-3M in misdirected diligence costs annually.

 Industry-Specific Assessment Requirements